young-kcd/firebird/doc/sql.extensions/README.builtin_functions.txt

     UNICODE_CHAR( <number> )

 Notes:
-    Argument to UNICODE_CHAR must be a valid UTF-32 code point not in the range of high/low surrogates (0xD800 to 0xDFFF).
+    Argument to UNICODE_CHAR must be a valid UNICODE code point and not in the range of high/low surrogates (0xD800 to 0xDFFF).
 Otherwise it throws an error.

 Example: